CoreDNS is a DNS server that provides domain name resolution for Kubernetes clusters through chained plugins.

 If you install the CoreDNS add-on, the Corefile view configuration is not available.
 This configuration is supported only when you are editing or upgrading the add-on.

 Once the function is enabled, the ConfigMap of CoreDNS in the kube-system namespace will be directly configured in the Corefile format.
-Any existing stub domain configurations and parameters such as parameterSyncStrategy, servers, and upstream_nameservers in the advanced configuration will no longer be in effect.
+Any existing stub domain configurations and parameters such as parameterSyncStrategy, servers, and upstream_nameservers in the advanced settings will no longer be in effect.
 It is important to verify that the Corefile configuration is accurate.

 For description of the Corefile format, see Configuration.